QueensCoder/learn-docker/README.md

     To exit shell use ctrl d or cmd d or exit

     build . - builds a docker image based on which docker file is in directory

+    C. port mapping
+        processes running on ports such as a server need to be mapped in order for requests to be hanlded by the port

+        docker run -p <port_num>  : <port_num_container> <image_id>

+        this command routes the incoming request from localhost to the container port

 II: Create and build docker images